 It has been suggested that gum disease may contribute to heart disease because bacteria from infected gums can dislodge, enter the bloodstream, attach to blood vessels and increase clot formation.
 It has also been suggested that inflammation caused by gum disease may also trigger clot formation.
 Clots decrease blood flow to the heart, thereby causing an elevation in blood pressure and increasing the risk of a heart attack.

 Diabetic patients are also at a higher risk of developing inflammation in the gums.

 How to Stop Bleeding Gums

-The best way to address bleeding gums is to seek bleeding gums treatment from your dentist.
-Your bleeding gums will need to be professionally diagnosed in order to find the root cause of the problem, since bleeding gums may not always be the result of an oral condition.
+The best way to address it is to seek treatment from your dentist.
+Your gums will need to be professionally diagnosed in order to find the root cause of the problem, since they may not always be the result of an oral condition.